Skip to content

 • always re-enable foreign keys before using the database, by enabling them in beforeOpen.

-• disable foreign-keys before migrations
+• disable foreign-keys before migrations.

-• run migrations inside a transaction
+• run migrations inside a transaction.

 • make sure your migrations didn't introduce any inconsistencies with PRAGMA foreign_key_check.